dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Summer Sweater Accessory.md

 A bright sweater with an image of the sun emblazoned upon the back.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Summer Sweater Accessory

 Sorting priority: 17500

-Item uid: Summer Sweater Accessory

 # shops selling Summer Sweater: